agrc/gis.utah.gov/_posts/2020-05-18-greg-bunce-on-his-journey-toward-gis-and-how-hes-still-learning.md

   - agol
 ---

 In this article, we’re trying something a little different.
-I normally only interview the new AGRC employees, and, even then, I just send them a list of questions and they provide answers.
-It’s more of a fill-in-the-blank situation than a comprehensive interview—a practical format, but not exactly in line with the more casual tone that I’ve come to appreciate about the AGRC office.
+I normally only interview the new UGRC employees, and, even then, I just send them a list of questions and they provide answers.
+It’s more of a fill-in-the-blank situation than a comprehensive interview—a practical format, but not exactly in line with the more casual tone that I’ve come to appreciate about the UGRC office.

-I was curious to see what we could come up with during a more formal interview, and Greg Bunce (the data coordinator at AGRC), I thought, was the perfect test subject.
+I was curious to see what we could come up with during a more formal interview, and Greg Bunce (the data coordinator at UGRC), I thought, was the perfect test subject.
 Over the past three years of working with Greg, I’ve found him to be curious and open to exploring new ideas.
 “Being curious,” he tells me, “is key” for the field of GIS.

 ✼✼✼
 {: .text-center}